© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm-Maerdy Standing Stone is a scheduled monument protected by Cadw under reference RD113.
 View the official record →

-Cwm-Maerdy Standing Stone is a prehistoric monolith located in Radnorshire, Wales.
+Cwm-Maerdy Standing Stone is a prehistoric standing stone located in Radnorshire, Wales, designated as a scheduled ancient monument under the reference SAM RD113.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD113.

 Cwm-Maerdy Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm-Maerdy Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD113.